 file is a list of installs for the Dockerfile

-to run to ensure the Docker container has the right resources to run the model.import
+to run to ensure the Docker container has the right resources to run the model.For the Paraphrase Multilingual MiniLM L12 v2 model, the requirements are as follows:

-statement in your Python file, it should be included in the requirements file.An easy way to populate the requirements is by using in the following command in the terminal, inside the directory that contains your code:pip freeze
+statement in your Python file, it should be included in the requirements file.An easy way to populate the requirements is by using in the following command in the terminal, inside the directory that contains your code:If you use

 , you must manually add seldon-core

-to the requirements file because it is not invoked in the Python file but is required for containerization.<your_model>.py
+to the requirements file because it is not invoked in the Python file but is required for containerization.Build and push the Docker image

 , Dockerfile